 Most of us begrudgingly tolerate the time and effort it takes to gain access to our secured apps, accounts and devices.
 When we hit all the right keys, it takes a few seconds to login.
 But increasingly, we’ve got another factor of security that adds additional effort to the process.
 Then there are those days when we’ve forgotten a password, have to answer vague challenge questions or are forced to call an agent for help.
 It sucks, but it’s for our protection right?
 Yes, but there is a better way.

 More businesses are looking to biometrics, not only as a way to improve security, but also to improve the customer experience.
-Unlike current security methods, some forms of advanced biometrics are enabling authentication experiences that are completely frictionless.
-These solutions work transparently in the background without users having to do anything at all besides interacting normally with the secured app or account — and herein lies the debate.
+Unlike current security methods, some advanced biometric solutions are enabling authentication experiences that are completely frictionless.
+These advanced biometric solutions work transparently in the background without users having to do anything at all besides interacting normally with the secured app or account — and herein lies the “no pain, no trust” debate.

 “Customers need friction.”
 Fact or fiction?

 The view by some in the industry is that friction in authentication is necessary; that you have to introduce it in the process to give users peace of mind.
 If it’s invisible, how does a user know they are secure?
 Hence, for your own good, you need a little “pain.”

 Consumers might be conditioned to expect friction, but they don’t need it.
 Customer service expert and author, Shep Hyken, describes friction as “…anything that makes doing business with someone anything other than easy.”

 Honestly, we think saying consumers expect to see friction is an excuse.
 Dig deeper into the source.
 Does the company saying that friction is necessary offer a frictionless option?
 Likely they do not.